-Home and Workshop:
+Home and Workshop Business Ideas

 There’s an amazing set of skills that many of us don’t even think of ourselves as having, many of which are seamlessly built into our day-to-day lives.
 Find a creative way to present your product and watch the sales come rolling in.

 We all want to eat healthy, but with time constraints and lack of know-how, the prospect can be daunting.
 On the other hand, helpful meal plans online to simplify the process and can take a ton of stress out of someone’s busy life.
 Be sure to include nutritional information, and cost estimates so people can budget their costs and calories.

 Think about how you will present this product.
 Why should consumers buy from you specifically?
 What relevant experience or know-how do you bring to the table?
 Are you a health and fitness nut, or just a parent with tons of experience prepping quick, nutritious meals?